-3.1.2 Confirmation of the relevance of the acquisition of Vordel and the new needs for API-based integration

-Axway completed the integration of Vordel in 2013.
-The consolidation of the API market which followed Axway's acquisition of Vordel (acquisition of Layer7 by CA, Mashery by Intel, and Apiphany by Microsoft) confirms Axway's foresight and the relevance of its vision.
-Moreover, API-based solutions are progressively disrupting classic SOA (Service Oriented Architecture) solutions: numerous customers have been adding an API Gateway to their existing ESB (Enterprise Service Bus) and progressively transferring to the API Gateway integration scenarios previously created on their ESB architecture.
-From this point of view, API solutions are much more usable and make it possible to deploy services more easily and more rapidly, in particular the services that a company wants to open up to its ecosystem, i.e. its customers, employees, partners, etc. This has led some of Axway's competitors to make announcements without having definitely acquired such a technology.
-The position held by Axway in analysts' reports thus confirms the relevance of this acquisition, as well as the analysts' interest in "API management" and "hybrid integration" topics.
+Confirmation of the relevance of the acquisition of Vordel and the new needs for API-based integration and the relevance of its vision.
+Moreover, API-based solutions are progressively disrupting classic SOA (Service-Oriented Architecture) and Enterprise Service Bus (ESB) solutions: numerous customers have been adding an API Gateway to their existing ESB deployments and progressively transferring to the API Gateway integration scenarios previously created on their ESB architecture.
+From this point of view, API solutions are much more usable and make it possible to deploy services more easily and more rapidly, in particular the services that a company wants to open up to its ecosystem, i.e. its customers, employees, partners, etc. The position held by Axway in analysts' reports thus confirms the relevance of this acquisition, as well as the analysts' interest in "API management" and "hybrid integration" topics.
+According to a report published by IDC(1) in 2014, Axway was one of only two vendors highlighted as a "Disruptive Innovator" for consistently leading the market with innovations in B2B technology, and "Axway was the only vendor able to demonstrate its API capabilities in the context of trading partner integration."